Expressions API#

 Expression namespaces#

-These namespace classes provide specialized operations for list, string, and struct columns.
+These namespace classes provide specialized operations for list, string, struct, array, and

-You access them through properties on expressions: .list, .str, and .struct.
+datetime columns.
+You access them through properties on expressions: .list, .str,

 The following example shows how to use the string namespace to transform text columns: